Authorization

 First, let's start by define a resource group and its relationship to create the hierarchical structure above.

-1. Create a resource group with key reports-company to represent reports in the company
+- Create a resource group with key

-3. Add reports-division-ap to the resource group reports-company
+to the resource groupreports-company

-4. Repeat until resource group structure is completed
+- Repeat until resource group structure is completed

 Resource Definition